-3.3 Summary Statistics
+3.4 Summary Statistics

 We present the summary statistics of key variables in Appendix Table A1.
-Column 1 shows the overall sample mean, columns 2, 3, and 4 the respective sample means in round 1 (short-run effect of first lockdown), round 2 (medium-run effect of first lockdown), and round 7 (medium run effect of the second lockdown).
-Column 5 presents the mean for the non-lockdown related rounds.
+Column 1 shows the overall sample mean, and columns 2, 3, and 4 show the respective sample means in round 1 (short-run effect of the first lockdown), round 2 (medium-run effect of the first lockdown), and round 7 (medium run effect of the second lockdown).
+Column 5 presents the mean for the non-lockdown-related rounds.
 Overall, the average food insecurity across all rounds is relatively high, with 55.4% reporting at least one type of food insecurity.
 However, the difference between the lockdown and non-lockdown periods is large.
-For example, 71.8 percent of households report any food insecurity during the first lockdown (round 1) as opposed to 47.2 percent for the non-lockdown period; a difference of 24.6 percent.
-Relatively large differences in means exist between the medium-run rounds and the non-lockdown rounds.
+For example, 71.8 percent of households reported any food insecurity during the first lockdown (round 1) as opposed to 47.2 percent for the non-lockdown period, a difference of 24.6 percent.

-CLAUS, HAVE TO ADD THE DESCRIPTION OF THE GRAPH YOU CREATED

 4. Results